Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL: Abstract

 \section{Abstract}

-We theoretically analyze the nonlinear dynamics and routes to chaos in a broad-area vertical cavity surface-emitting laser (BA-VCSEL) in free-running operation.
-Accounting for the onset of higher order transverse modes (TMs) unveils additional bifurcations at higher currents not found for single-mode VCSELs (SM-VCSELs).
-The resulting dynamics involves competition between polarization modes with different transverse profiles and shows good qualitative agreement with recent experimental observations.
+We theoretically analyze the nonlinear dynamics and routes to chaos in a multimode vertical cavity surface-emitting laser (MM-VCSEL) in free-running operation.
+Including higher order transverse modes (TMs) results in additional bifurcations at higher currents not found for single-mode VCSELs (SM-VCSELs).
+The resulting dynamics involve competition between modes with different transverse profiles and polarization and show good qualitative agreement with recent experiments.